JasonCC/jasoncc.github.io/kernel/kernel-mode-process-stack.md

 ## Linux-4.4 ~ 4.10

 `THREAD_SIZE_ORDER` is used to control kernel mode process stack.
-It's value is 2 by default.
-And it means that the kernel stack is expanded to 4 page frames (16KB).
+Its value is 2 by default.
+And it means that the kernel stack 4 page frames (16KB).

 From [`kernel/fork.c`](http://lxr.free-electrons.com/source/kernel/fork.c#L172)